xavenna/stellar-enigma/README.md

 ## Credits:
 stellar-enigma was created by xavenna

-I used the SFML framework for graphics and audio.
-These libraries can be found at https://sfml-dev.org/
+The SFML Framework was used for Graphics and Audio These libraries can be found at https://sfml-dev.org/

+The Json11 library was used for json parsing.
+This can be found at https://github.com/dropbox/json11/